linglesloggia/PONData/README.md

 The dataset includes measurements from a commercial GPON platform equipped with SDN orchestration to enable traffic-adaptive uplink resource allocation.
 It serves as a valuable resource for analyzing GPON performance and testing dynamic configuration strategies in realistic network conditions.

 ## Download the Dataset
-The dataset is available for download here [French mirror](https://partage.imt.fr/index.php/s/nEGj4ENnWYgFGE2)
+The dataset is available for download [here](https://partage.imt.fr/index.php/s/nEGj4ENnWYgFGE2)

 ### Contents
 - 44,385 measurement points (703.8 MB of CSV data)